-Our Tennessee vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
+Our Nashville vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
 Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.

 Your senior pet will be thoroughly examined by our vets.
 We'll ask about their home life in detail and perform any necessary tests that may provide additional insight into his or her general physical health and condition.

 Based on our findings, we'll recommend a treatment plan that might include activities, dietary changes and medications to help improve your senior pet's health, comfort and well-being.

 Routine Wellness Exams

 Preventive care is essential to helping your senior pet live a healthy, happy and fulfilled life.
 It also gives our veterinarians the opportunity to detect diseases early.